reviewboard/reviewboard/docs/manual/webapi/2.0/authenticating.rst

 date, and a description, and you're done.
 Tokens may also be created using the API.

-The expiration date, policy and description can be changed at any time through the API Tokens page.
-They can also be changed using the API, which gives more flexibility for expiration date settings (such as setting it to a past date or setting an explicit time).
+The policy and description can be changed at any time through the API Tokens page.
+The expiration date may be changed on any currently valid tokens.
+These can also be changed using the API, which gives more flexibility for expiration date settings (such as setting it to a past date, updating an already-expired token, or setting an explicit time).

+API token policies can limit the scope of the API resources which may be used.
+There are two built-in access levels: :guilabel:`Full access` and :guilabel:`Read-only`.
+You can also customize the access per resource and method.
+See :ref:`api-token-policies` for details on writing your own policies.

 To authenticate with a token, the client must send an ``Authorization`` header as part of its next API request.
 The contents of this will be